Where to Stay in Jakarta - Best Areas for Tourists [2024]

 Strictly speaking, Kota Tua (Old Town in Indonesian) is the area around Taman Fatahillah Square in North Jakarta.
 In this review, I use it to describe a larger zone inclusive of Mangga Besar and Glodok.

-In spite of this, staying nearby has several advantages: Hotels are much cheaper than elsewhere and they are close from many tourist attractions (Chinese temples in Glodok, Museums, Sunda Kelapa).
+Staying there has several advantages: Hotels are much cheaper than elsewhere and they are close from many tourist attractions (Chinese temples in Glodok, Museums, Sunda Kelapa).
 Some people, including myself, also enjoy the authentic street life.
 Jalan Mangga Besar in particular is one of the best places to eat street food in Jakarta.

 From Kota Tua to the city center of Jakarta (Plaza Indonesia), it will take about 1 hour with normal traffic conditions (30 minutes at night).
 There is a very convenient Transjakarta line from Kota Tua down to Blok M that goes through Monas and the the National Museum.